Night of Power: Shi’a Islam

 Shi’a Muslims similarly believe Laylat al-Qadr to be one of the last ten odd-numbered nights in Ramadan, with the 19th, 21st, and especially the 23rd being most important.
 The date of 19 Ramadan is the anniversary of Imam ʿAlī’s assassination while praying in the mihrab of the Great Mosque of Kufa, leading to his death on 21 Ramadan.

 Shi’a’s say ʿAlī (who is also the fourth Rashidun Caliph to Sunnis) had special insight and intimacy with God on this night.
 Imam Sadiq is quoted as saying in Tafsir "al-Burhan" (vol. 4, p.
 487):

 Once Imam Ali was reciting Surat al-Qadr and his sons, Imam Hasan (a) and Imam Husayn (a) were near him.
 Imam Husayn (a) asked his father: "Father, how come we feel a different sensation when you recite this surah?"
 Imam Ali(a) replied, "O son of the Prophet and my son!
 I know things from this chapter that you are not aware of now.
 When this surah was sent down to the Prophet he asked me to go to him.
 When I went to him he recited this surah, then he put his hand on my right shoulder and said: O my brother and my successor!
 O the leader of my nation after me!
 O tireless fighter with my enemies!
 This surah is yours after me, and is for your two sons after you.
 Gabriel who is my brother among the angels informs me of the events of one year of my nation at the night of Qadr.
 And after me he will give this information to you.
 This surah will always have a shining light in your heart and in the heart of your successors until the rising of the dawn of the day of reappearance of Qa'im [the one who rises, a title for the Islamic Messiah, Mahdi]."

 Ibn Abbas was meanwhile aware of both the date and day of the week.
 Hence, Shi’as have generally concluded it falls on the 23 Ramadan.

 According to other hadiths, destinies are written on the night of 19 Ramadan, finalized the night of 21 Ramadan, and ultimately confirmed the night of 23 Ramadan.

-Two other possible dates for Laylat-al-Qadr are 27 Ramadan and 15 Sha'ban.
+One other possible dates for Laylat-al-Qadr is 27 Ramadan.